WebAssembly/spec/spectec/test-prose/TEST.md

   - expr is constant.

 Elemmode_ok/passive
-- the elem mode PASSIVE is valid with rt.
+- the element mode PASSIVE is valid with rt.

 Elemmode_ok/declare
-- the elem mode DECLARE is valid with rt.
+- the element mode DECLARE is valid with rt.

 Elem_ok
 - the table segment (ELEM elemtype expr* elemmode) is valid with the element type elemtype if: